 However, the market hasn’t figured that out yet, but it will.
 It is just a matter of time, and time is running out.

 Hugo Salinas Price Was The Motivation For Writing This Article

 As I mentioned in prior articles, Hugo Salinas Price has been keeping an eye on International Reserves for many years.
 In his recent article, A Reversal In The Trend Of International Reserves, he stated the following:

-According to my analysis in a recent article, The Implosion Of The Global Markets Has Started & Can’t Be Stopped, the reason the International Reserves peaked and declined, was due to the price of oil falling below $100 in August 2014 and then crashing to $30 by the beginning of 2016:
+According to my analysis in a recent article, The Implosion Of The Global Markets Has Started & Can’t Be Stopped, the reason the International Reserves peaked and declined, was due to the price of oil fell below $100 in August 2014 and then crashed to $30 by the beginning of 2016:

-As we can see in the chart, when the price of oil fell below $100, it gutted the oil and goods producing countries economies.
-Thus, these countries had to sell off their Reserves (U.S. Treasuries and etc) to offset the losses from a collapsing oil price.
+As we can see in the chart, when the price of oil fell below $100, it gutted the oil and goods-producing countries' economies.
+Thus, these countries had to sell off their Reserves (U.S. Treasuries, etc) to offset the losses from a collapsing oil price.
 Indeed, this was the very DEFLATION Hugo Salinas Price stated in his article.

 Since that article, Hugo and I have had several email exchanges.
 In one of our exchanges, he brought to my attention the amount of gold the U.S. would have had to liquidate just to import one million barrels of oil per day.
 Looking at his calculations, it turned out to be one hell of a lot of gold.

 So, I decided to look into this in more detail to get a better idea of HOW MUCH GOLD would have been liquidated and sold into the market to support the U.S. Empire’s insatiable oil consumption.